zen-fs/core/readme.md

 -   `InMemory`: Stores files in-memory.
 This is cleared when the runtime ends (e.g. a user navigating away from a web page or a Node process exiting)
 -   `Overlay`: Use read-only file system as read-write by overlaying a writable file system on top of it. ([copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write))

 ZenFS supports a number of other backends.
 Many are provided as separate packages under `@zenfs`.
-More backends can be defined by separate libraries by extending the `FileSystem` class and/or providing a `Backend` object.
+More backends can be defined by separate libraries by extending the `FileSystem` class and providing a `Backend` object.

 For more information, see the [docs](https://zen-fs.github.io/core).